 While the latter were indeed less than perfect, the harm created by the former clogged the headlines.
 Use and abuse in the criminal justice system and providing services such as health and insurance unveiled discriminatory practices that reflected bias within the DL algorithms and error rates unacceptable for public use.
 Part of the problem was the lack of human oversight and redressing mechanisms that those impacted by AI decisions could use to apply their cases .
 Unlike my e-justice example, there was no way to challenge a decision, correct or not.
 By the way, the same can be said about GenAI .

 The final phase has just commenced.
-Successful GenAI models such as ChatGPT are still very young, albeit very loud and relatively successful.
+Successful GenAI models such as ChatGPT are still very young, albeit very loud and relatively prosperous.
 Governments are still pondering how to deploy them, if at all.
 That is certainly the case for those in the Global North, with a handful of Global South representatives doing the same.
 For example, countries such as Sierra Leone and Mali have already deployed GenAI to address educational gaps and challenges that may be very difficult to address otherwise .

 Here, I can highlight three themes we should keep an eye on from here on in.
-First, AI’s shift from numerical to human-like text processing will definitely make a substantial difference within the public sector, too.
+First, AI’s shift from numerical to human-like text processing will also make a substantial difference within the public sector.
 That is undoubtedly the case so for all information-rich goods and services that cannot be easily mastered by “numeric” AI.
 Moreover, the fact that governments have already deployed chatbots based on older AI technology provides a clear entry point for replacing them with more sophisticated chatbots running on GenAI relatively quickly.
 The critical question here is not the technology per se but rather the institutional changes envisaged to ensure effective deployment and the new governance mechanisms to oversee implementation and address failures and glaring AI errors .

 Second, we should not lose sight of the links between classic DG and AI developments.
-Most of the academic literature on AI in the public sector seems oblivious to this and seems to adopt a tabula rasa approach where AI is the only game in town .
+Most of the academic literature on AI in the public sector seems oblivious to this.
+It seems to adopt a tabula rasa approach where AI is the only game in town .
 That is myopic, as AI’s resurgence results from the rapid evolution of Information and Communication Technologies (ICTs) that spearheaded big data, cloud and cluster computing, extraordinary computing capacity and low storage costs.
 AI depends on ICTs.
 However, AI can also change how the older ICTs operate.
 Indeed, it is a two-way street.
-As classic DG is based on ICTs, the question for policymakers is how AI, old and new, would impact existing digitalization initiatives and infostructures.
+As classic DG is based on ICTs, the question for policymakers is how old and new AI would impact existing digitalization initiatives and infostructures.
 GenAI has precisely the same effect.
 However, it can also affect how the public sector and its end users deploy and use older AI platforms.
 Complex dynamics across these three layers are surely to emerge.
 The public sector should thus be ready to tackle them.

 The example of Sierra Leone and Mali pinpoint my third theme.
-Adopting state-of-the-art technologies is indeed possible in Global South countries where national income is exiguous, digital infrastructure is dispersed and expensive to access, and poverty is pervasive.
+Adopting state-of-the-art technologies is possible in Global South countries where national income is exiguous, digital infrastructure is dispersed and expensive to access, and poverty is pervasive.
 And it is not limited to GenAI.
-I personally saw it in Dhaka, where a local ISP was deploying fiber optic cable for broadband connectivity in upper-class neighborhoods at a time (the mid-2010s) when I could not purchase such a connection in the US.
+I saw it in Dhaka, where a local ISP was deploying fiber optic cable for broadband connectivity in upper-class neighborhoods at a time (the mid-2010s) when I could not purchase such a connection in the US.
 Ten years later, something similar happened with Bitcoin and blockchain as many startups went to Global South countries (Honduras and Sierra Leone again!) to test their wares .
 The issue here is that such efforts, even if well-intentioned, have little short-term impact locally and are not sustainable in the long term.
-We should thus be mindful of neo-colonialism, intelligent or not .
+We should thus be mindful of neocolonialism, intelligent or not .

 Indeed, some things might change a lot.
 But quite a few others will not.